vulsdoc/vuls/docs/usage-scan.md

 With this sample command, it will ..

-* Use SSH Key-Based authentication with an empty password (without -ask-key-password option)
 * Scan only 2 servers (server1, server2)

 ## Example: Scan via shell instead of SSH